 A one-term course in touch typewriting for personal use.
 Drills are used to develop facility, accuracy, and the complete mastery of the keyboard in the shortest possible time.
 Instruction in letter writing, centering problems, and manuscript typing.
 A speed of fifteen words a minute is required for credit in this course.

-Students whose high school transcript show credit for one year of typewriting must have special permission in order to receive credit for this course.
+Students who have had two years of typewriting in high school must have special permission in order to receive credit for this course.

 2. Intermediate Typewriting.